gurubamal/success_taste/Kubernetes_with_Rook_Ceph/README.md

 > Basic Linux Skills are expected

 > On your hardware (laptop, desktop, server) Secure boot must be disabled from BIOS; also, virtualization should be enabled.
+24GB os system RAM is expected

 > Vagrant, VirtualBox, and git should be pre-installed (restart device once after virtual box install)